How To Avoid Microplastics

 Ditch the plastic water bottle and use a water filter:

 Bottled water is major contributor to humans ingesting microplastics, and for the most part they never actually get recycled.
+Plastic water bottles are made from BPA (Bisphenol) and has been shown to have effects on the brain in children.
 There are so many great options for reusable water bottles including self-cleaning options and stainless steel.
 I use my Larq for travel and my Hydro Flask for everyday use.
-Reverse osmosis water filters have been shown as the most effective water filters for microplastics.
+Reverse osmosis water filters have been shown as the most effective water filters for microplastics in water supply.
 There are countertop and zero installation options.
+Depending on where you live, tap water is also a great alternative to plastic water bottles.
+If you get your water from a well or you have a filter within your water system, go for tap!
 Ditching plastic water bottles will save you money too!

 Use cloth bags for grocery shopping: